shenwei356/rush/README.md

     or cancelling by user with `Ctrl + C`), please switch flag `-c/--continue` on and run again, so that `rush` can save successful commands and ignore them in **NEXT** run.
+    Skipped commands are silent by default; use `--verbose` to print each one.

         $ seq 1 3 | rush 'sleep {}; echo {}' -t 3 -c
         1